-“Finding Fukuyama’s Ends: Between Aspirations and History.”
-The Hedgehog Review (blog), Institute for Advanced Studies in Culture, University of Virginia, July 22, 2021.
+“Finding Fukuyama’s Ends.”
+The Hedgehog Review, Institute for Advanced Studies in Culture, University of Virginia, August 3, 2021.

-“The Great Rhetorical Gambit: Does ‘New Cold War’ Discourse Serve a Strategic Purpose?”
-In The Long Run (blog), Department of Politics and International Studies (POLIS), University of Cambridge, June 8, 2021.
+“The Great Rhetorical Gambit.”
+In The Long Run (blog), Department of Politics and International Studies, University of Cambridge, June 8, 2021.

-“Addis Goldman and Alex Langstaff: On Photography and Belief by David Levi Strauss.”
-Artforum, Nov.
-3, 2020.
+“Addis Goldman and Alex Langstaff on David Levi Strauss’s Photography and Belief.”
+Artforum, November 3, 2020.

 info [at] addisgoldman [dot] com